MicrosoftDocs/Advertising-docs/Advertising/pos-feed/create-pos-feed.md

   <URL>http://www.partnerdomain.com?checkinDate=(CHECKINDAY)%2F;(CHECKINMONTH)%2F;(CHECKINYEAR)</URL>
   ```

 - For dynamic variables that Bing recognized but does not support, Bing replaces the variable string with an empty string.
+- Because dynamic query parameters are query parameters, they must follow the question mark symbol (?) in the URL.

 ### Using conditional directives